 In the normal course of business, substantially all of the Fund's money balances and security positions are custodied with the Fund's custodial broker, SSBT.
-The Fund transacts with other brokers, including its introducing broker, Thomas J. Herzfeld & Co., Inc. The Fund is subject to credit risk to the extent any broker with which it conducts business is unable to fulfill contractual obligations on its behalf.
+The Fund executes securities transactions through other brokers.
+The Fund is subject to credit risk to the extent any broker with which it conducts business is unable to fulfill contractual obligations on its behalf.
 The Fund's management monitors the financial condition of such brokers and does not anticipate any losses from these counterparties.